Huis Dedel

 century

-Art lover Jan Hudde Dedel
+Art lover and poet Jan Hudde Dedel

 18th century

-Art lover Jan Hudde Dedel
+Art lover and poet Jan Hudde Dedel

 century